sveetch/djangocodemirror/README.rst

 * `qTip2`_;

 ..
 NOTE:: If you directly use the plugin, you will have to load yourself all needed
-          libaries, see `Fields medias`_ for a details of these.
+          libaries, see `Fields static files`_ for a details of these.

 ..
 WARNING:: Previous versions (<0.7.2) was automatically loading the Javascript init
              for the field.
 This is not the default behavior anymore.
 You should see the